Producing with RMITV

 If your proposal is approved, you can create a ‘pilot’ episode.
-The pilot episode is then reviewed by RMITV and C31 Melbourne and Geelong before RMITV decides to go ahead with a full season.
+The pilot episode is then reviewed by RMITV before RMITV decides to go ahead with a full season.

 Making a pilot is a good opportunity to experience the excitement and the rigours of developing a TV show.
 When making a pilot, we expect you to produce it with the intention of making a full season.
 We have limited resources and don’t want to dedicate them to one-off productions that never see the light of day.

 Before you fill out the proposal, we suggest you to read through the RMITV – Student Community Television Inc. Programming Policy, which outlines your responsibilities as a Producer.